 When a defendant is drugged by someone without their knowledge or unknowingly drinks intoxicating alcohol.

-An example would be if someone spikes the punchbowl at a party and a defendant gets drunk as a result drinking what they believe to be punch.
+If someone spikes the punchbowl at a party and a defendant gets drunk as a result drinking what they believe to be punch.

 However, you can generally only claim involuntary intoxication if you did not voluntarily take any intoxicating drugs or alcohol.

-18. Mistake of Fact
+19. Mistake of fact

 When a person has a valid reason to honestly believe they are not intoxicated.